-- 1) Packet Vectorization: For each packet, we only extract its header information as its application-layer payload may be encrypted and processing the payload is time-consuming.
+1) Packet vectorization: For each packet, we only extract its header information as its application-layer payload may be encrypted and processing the payload is time-consuming.
 At the network layer, we extract fields in the IP header including Times to Live (TTL), total length, and protocol flag.
 The TTL value depends on networking system implementation of IoT devices, and could be a discriminative feature.
 Protocol flag indicates which transport protocol (i.e., UDP or TCP) is employed, and we transform it into a binary value.
 At the transport layer, we extract flags, window size, options, and payload length in the TCP header, and only payload length in the UDP header.
 Using these cross-layer header information, we represent each packet by a packet vector (PV).
 Table III summarizes PVs of different packets.

-We would like to point out that features like domain names and IP addresses of IoT-contacting servers are not used, since they are not reliable due to CDNs, and may not be discriminative when different IoT devices use the same cloud services. - 2) Packet Burst Extraction: The traffic between an IoT device and the server comprises packet bursts.
+2) Packet Burst Extraction: The traffic between an IoT device and the server comprises packet bursts.
 Each packet burst results from a certain semantic network activity, such as time calibration.
 To capture such activities, we group packets into bursts.
 The time interval between two adjacent bursts should not be less than one second (i.e., Interval of Bursts in Table V).
-Packet bursts are denoted by B^1, B^2, \ldots, B^n .
-As shown in Fig. 6, each burst, say B^1 , is sequentially represented by the PVs of packets (i.e., Packet 1 and Packet 2). - 3) Sequence Profile Generation: We generate the longest common subsequence of two bursts as a Sequence Profile (SP).
+Packet bursts are denoted by $B^1, B^2, \ldots, B^n$ .
+As shown in Fig. 5, each burst, say $B^1$ , is sequentially represented by the PVs of packets (i.e., Packet 1 and Packet 2).

+3) Sequence Profile Generation: We generate the longest common subsequence of two bursts as a Sequence Profile (SP).
 To extract such subsequences, we define the distance between two PVs.
 For two PVs of different protocols, we define their distance to be infinite.
 For two PVs pertaining to the same protocol, the distance is the summation of the distances between their counterpart elements.
-Formally, the distance between two PVs, v_i and v_j , of Packets i and j is where $len(\cdot)$ calculates the vector length, w_k is the weight of the kth field of v_i (or equivalently v_j), $D_e\left(v_i(k),v_j(k)\right)$ is the distance between the counterpart elements of v_i and v_j , and m_k is the maximum value of $D_e\left(v_i(k),v_j(k)\right)$.
+Formally, the distance between two PVs, $v_i$ and $v_j$ , of Packets i and j is where $len(\cdot)$ calculates the vector length, $w_k$ is the weight of the kth field of $v_i$ (or equivalently $v_j$ ), $D_e(v_i(k), v_j(k))$ is the distance between the counterpart elements of $v_i$ and $v_j$ , and $m_k$ is the maximum value of $D_e(v_i(k), v_j(k))$ .
 For a field in a PV, the distance metric can be either binary or digital.
 If the distance metric of the kth field needs exact matching, we have